splewis/sm-builder/README.md

 [![Build Status](https://travis-ci.org/splewis/sm-builder.svg?branch=master)](https://travis-ci.org/splewis/sm-builder)

-This is a simple build/package tool for managing SourceMod plugins and servers. **It is still very much a work in progress.
+**This is still very much a work in progress.
 Don't try to use it unless you want to contribute to its development.**

+**smbuilder** is a build/package tool for managing SourceMod plugins and servers.
+It works as a command-line tool that:
+- reads a configuration file
+- compiles any changed plugins
+- creates packages, which are just sets of files ready to be uploaded to a server

+#### Why is it helpful?
+- Helps you have 1 file that defines what goes on a server, by creating a package for it
+- Convenient way to manage configuration files
+- Intelligent templating of config files (using [Jinja2](http://jinja.pocoo.org/)), which makes it easy to reuse files with slight changes for different servers

+#### What doesn't it do?
+- Doesn't upload files to a server (a script to do this may come in the future though)
+- Doesn't deal with old files on a server - they won't get removed easily (maybe in the future I'll have a way to handle that)

-It uses a simple python-based syntax inspired by Google's [Blaze](http://google-engtools.blogspot.fr/2011/08/build-in-cloud-how-build-system-works.html) tool.
+The config files are just python files, with a syntax inspired by Google's [Blaze](http://google-engtools.blogspot.fr/2011/08/build-in-cloud-how-build-system-works.html) tool.

-General philosophy:
+#### General philosophy:
 - Convention over configuration
-- Allows custom rules
 - Simple configuration syntax
-- User friendly (especially when presenting errors - no python stack traces!)
+- User friendly (especially when presenting errors - avoid python stack traces!)
 - Useful to both public-plugin developers and server administrators

-### A brief example
+## A brief example

 Consider a plugin (for example: my [PugSetup](https://github.com/splewis/csgo-pug-setup) plugin for CS:GO) that lives in the ``scripting`` directory.